exercism/python/docs/TRACEBACKS.md

 To delete a breakpoint you can write `clear <breakpoint number>`.
 To continue execution you can write `continue` or `c`.
 To exit the debugger you can write `quit` or `q`.

-Here is an example of how to use the debugger based on the code earlier:
+Here is an example of how to use the above debugger  commands based on the code earlier:

 ```python
 >>> python pdb.py